 “The key change is the imposition of broad, non-delegable and concurrent duties on persons who conduct a business or undertaking.
 The duty is owed to any persons or workers who the business or undertaking exercises control or influence over.

 As a result, principals owe a primary duty to contractors and contractors’ employees working onsite.
 Further, directors and senior managers owe a positive duty to exercise due diligence to ensure the business complies with the OHS legislation.

 By December 2011 , there will be no doubt that businesses will owe an identical duty to any worker on site as they does (sic) to their own employees.”

 It may be well worth reading the draft document repeatedly with a different hazard group with each reading or, even better, use one’s colleagues or staff to read the drafts with a particular hazard in mind and then workshop the results.

-Andrew Douglas’ paper on contractor management is available HERE
+Part of Andrew Douglas’ paper on contractor management is available HERE